What is a mixed content warning?

 If the error persists after checking the configuration file and source code, you can add the following code to your website's .htaccess file:

 Header always set Content-Security-Policy: upgrade-insecure-requests

-Save the changes and reload your website - it should already be working fully secured 💪
+Save the changes and visit your website from an incognito window - it should load fully secured 💪